AtmaMani/atmamani.github.io/projects/dl/coursera-understanding-backpropagation/index.md

 $$

 Thus, to calculate the errors in each of the nodes, we need to errors in the terms to the right.
 In other words, we calculate the error terms from the right to the left, in reverse of the network direction, thus the name backpropagation (of errors).

+## Backpropagation implementation
+**Unrolling**: The input layer of a neural network is usually a 1-D array.
+Thus, when training on image data (which is at a minimum 2D), the images are flattened to a long 1D array (vector), where each row is spliced one after another.
+This process is called **unrolling**.
+The inverse transformation is called **rolling** which returns the matrix back to its n-D form.

+### Gradient checking
+Gradient checking is an alternate method of getting gradients through numerical approximation techniques.
+The idea is, consider the cost function is a curve and is a function of your weights $\theta$.
+The objective is to compute the gradient of the curve at different locations.
+This numerical approximation method computes the gradient by treating infinitesimally small segments as a straight line and compute the slope of such segments as an approximation for the gradient.

+Thus:

+$$
+gradApprox \; = \; \frac{J(\theta + \epsilon) - J(\theta - \epsilon)}{2\epsilon}
+$$

+### Random initialization
+In logistic regression and linear regression, we initialized the weights to 0 and were able to compute the cost and gradients and finally arrive at the best result.
+However, this is not possible with neural networks.
+When weights are all `0` (or a constant), then each neuron is essentially identical to the rest.
+Thus, we need to break this symmetry by initializing the weights randomly.

+In practice, a lower and upper bound (denoted as $[-\epsilon_{init}, \epsilon_{init}]$) is chosen and weights are assigned randomly between these values.
+A rule of thumb for calculating the limits is to base it on the number of units in the network as:

+$$
+\epsilon_{init} = \frac{\sqrt{6}}{\sqrt{L_{in} + L_{out}}}
+$$

+where
+ - $L_{in} = s_{l}$ and $L_{out} = s_{l+1}$ which are the number of units in the current and next layer.

+## Network architecture choices
+Architecture choices refer to number of hidden layers and number of nodes / neurons in each layer etc. In general, the number of nodes in input layer depend on number of parameters (or pixels in an image) and the number nodes in output layer depend on number of classes.

+As to the hidden layers, having `1` hidden layer is pretty common, the next common is if you are having multiple hidden layers, then the number of nodes in each hidden layer is maintained the same.
+By and large, the more hidden units / nodes in each layer, the better it is.

+The number of nodes in hidden layers is comparable or (slightly more than) to number of units in input layer.